mitre-attack/mitreattack-python/README.md

 This repository contains various tools and utilities for working with ATT&CK content.
 - the [navlayers](mitreattack/navlayers/) module contains a collection of objects and scripts for working with [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator) layers.
+- the [attackToExcel](mitreattack/attackToExcel/) module contains a means to convert [ATT&CK STIX data](https://github.com/mitre/cti) to Excel spreadsheets.
+It also provides a [Pandas](https://pandas.pydata.org/) DataFrames method for analyzing and working with ATT&CK data.
 - more coming soon!

 ## Requirements